apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 </ul></li>
 <li>Volumes</li>
 </ul>
-<p>The runtime field is intended to define information that remains consistent across all instantiated components
+<p>This field is intended to define static settings that remain consistent across all instantiated Components.
-and serves as a template for their configuration.
-Dynamic settings such as CPU and memory resource limits, as well as scheduling settings (affinity, toleration, priority), may vary for each instantiated component and are specified separately in the
+Dynamic settings such as CPU and memory resource limits, as well as scheduling settings (affinity, toleration, priority), may vary among different instantiated Components.
-<code>cluster.spec.componentSpecs</code> field.</p>
-<p>However, there can be exceptions.
-In some cases, individual component instances may need to override
-certain aspects of the runtime configuration to customize their behavior.
+They should be specified in the <code>cluster.spec.componentSpecs</code> (ClusterComponentSpec).</p>
-For example, they may specify a different container image or add/modify environment variables.
+<p>Specific instances of a Component may override settings defined here, such as using a different container image
+or modifying environment variable values.
-Such instance-specific overrides can be specified in the <code>cluster.spec.componentSpecs[*].instances</code> field.</p>
+These instance-specific overrides can be specified in <code>cluster.spec.componentSpecs[*].instances</code>.</p>
-<p>This field is immutable and cannot be updated.</p>
+<p>This field is immutable and cannot be updated once set.</p>
 </td>
 </tr>
 <tr>